Rockies vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have won in 18, or 46.2%, of the 39 contests they have been named as odds-on underdogs this year.
+- The Rockies have come away with 18 wins in the 40 contests they have been listed as the underdogs in this season.

+- Colorado has a record of 16-22 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Rockies have a 50% chance of coming away with a victory in the contest.

-- Colorado's games have gone over the total in 20 of its 48 chances.
+- Games involving Colorado have gone over the total set by oddsmakers in 21 of 49 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.